xentek/pikaq/README.md

 #### __PikaQ, I choose YOU!__

 PikaQ makes working with Rabbit MQ _even_ easier.
 It provides a thin layer around [streadway/amqp](https://github.com/streadway/amqp), the defacto standard golang library for publishing and consuming Rabbit MQ messages.
-This package makes writing your own high performance message-based servcies fun and type safe.
+This package makes writing your own high performance message-based services fun and type safe.

 > The name "pika" is used for any member of the Ochotonidae, a family within the order of lagomorphs, which also includes the Leporidae (rabbits and hares).
 > __-- [Wikipedia](https://en.wikipedia.org/wiki/Pika)__